 What helped for me personally is writing tutorials here on Envato Tuts+.
 I know this might sound like a blatant plug, but it's genuinely what I did.
 You can read why I think it pays to write tutorials.
 TL;DR: money, exposure, and it's fun.

 But there are many other ways you can add to your income, especially if you're a fan of the Envato ecosystem.
-You can sell your vectors and more on Envato Market or become a service provider on Envato Studio.
-Both will help you expand your portfolio and give you more experience in working with clients and seeing what sells in the industry.
+You can sell your vectors and more on Envato Market.
+Envato Market will help you expand your portfolio and give you more experience in working with clients and seeing what sells in the industry.

 So What Are You Waiting For?